Hawaii

 Registering and Requesting an Absentee Ballot

 All military and overseas voters must be registered to vote in order to obtain a ballot.
 UOCAVA voters can register by completing a Federal Post Card Application (FPCA).
-The completed FPCA must then be received by or postmarked to the County Elections Division no later than 10 days prior to an election to be added to the voter rolls (Oct.
-29, 2022).
+The completed FPCA must be received by your County Elections Division by July 31, 2024.

 Voting an Absentee Ballot

 Military and overseas citizens may send and receive voting materials by fax and email.
-Voted ballots must be received by the County Elections Division by the close of polls on Election Day.
-For the 2022 general election, that deadline is November 8, 2022, at 7:00 p.m.
+Voted ballots must be received by your County Elections Division by the close of polls on Election Day.
+For 2024 the deadlines are:

 Questions about voting in Hawaii?